Parent Directories

 This byte-compiles the .el files, and copies .el and .elc files

-to ${sitelisp}/edb, and edb.info to ${infodir}, creating those
+to ${sitelisp} and ${sitelisp}/edb, and edb.info to ${infodir},

-the values:
+variables have the values:

 ${prefix} /usr/local